pxalcantara/docker_noetic_env/README.md

   - ***Dokerfile***: file to do the configuration of the docker image;
   - ***.bashrc***: costumized `bash` file that is used inside the environment when the container is created;
   - ***.bash_aliases***: file used to add some *alias* as shortcuts to help the development with this environment.
 This file is also copied inside the container.
-  - ***run_docker.sh***: this script configures the environment.
+  - ***build_docker.sh***: this script configures the environment.
 It builds the docker image, creates the container, and access it so, if everything goes well, after the execution of this script, You'll be in the terminal inside the docker container.
+  - ***run_docker.sh***: this script checks if the container exist and start it, otherwise, run the container.
   - ***home-host***: this folder is a volume that is shared with the container.
 It is connected with the folder `/root/home` inside the container so, everything inside the folder `/root/home` will be also in the folder `home-host` in the host and vice-versa.

   ***IMPORTANT!:*** everything that you need to keep using this environment as, source code, files, folders, **MUST** be inside the `/root/home` folder, otherwise, they'll be deleted once the image is built and the container is created again.